airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 It's obvious from looking at this that all of the lights are on except the hallway ones.
 Now, instead of using the words "On" and "Off", let's use the numbers 1 and 0.
 1 will represent on, and 0 will represent off.
-So, we could represent the same information as
+So, we could represent the same information as:

     Outside  Hallway  Living Room  Bedroom
        1        0           1         1

 Now, instead of having labels on the light switches, let's say we just memorized which position went with which switch.
-Then, the same information could be represented as
+Then, the same information could be represented as:

        1        0           1         1

-or as
+Or as:

     1011